matrix-org/thirdroom/docs/websg/tutorial.md

 }
 ```

-To remove the interactable feature from a node, call the `removeInteractable` method of the `Node` class:
+To remove the interactable feature from a node, call the `removeInteractable` method of the `Node` object:

 ```typescript
 node.removeInteractable();